 If you are coming to see a particular event, again you will need to check which day, which might be a busy weekend.

 If it isn’t important to you which day you come because you really are only coming for the shopping I would strongly advise coming on the Thursday or Friday, these days are always quieter than the weekends but still can get crowded in the afternoons – this is where your list will really come in handy!

 What shall I wear?

 Lightweight layers – it can be chilly then get hot when the crowds are in full swing!
-If you have arrived by car, it’s almost worth leaving your coat in the car and being a little chilly walking into and possibly queuing to get into the Exhibition Centre!
-You will then have less to carry!
+If you've arrived by car, it’s worth leaving your coat in the car and being a little chilly walking into and possibly queuing to get into the Exhibition Centre!
+You will then have less to carry when inside.

 Comfortable shoes are an absolute must, you can really cover some ground if you plan to get the most out of your visit, the last thing you want is sore feet!
 This lady assured me these shoes were actually comfortable to her, now me I prefer my boots with rubber soles, but wear what you know will be comfortable all day - it's a long one!

 What will I need to bring?

 Lots of reusable bags, and if possible, a shopping trolley!
 You might think you aren’t going to buy much but this show is dog shopping heaven and you are bound to come away with more than you planned!

 Your dog's measurements!! it sounds obvious but so many people don't bring them and can't make decisions at the show because they don't know their dogs vital stats!